yasoob/intermediatePython/global_&_return.rst

     print(profile_data[1])
     # Output: 30

-What many programmers don't know is that you can return two separate values as well.
+But what many programmers don't know is that you can return two separate values as well.
 Let's take a look at an example so that you can better understand it:

 .. code:: python